Landing at Anzac Cove: Aftermath

-On the Turkish side, by that night the 2nd Battalion 57th Infantry were on Baby 700, the 3rd Battalion, reduced to only ninety men, were at The Nek, and the 1st Battalion on Mortar Ridge.
-Just south of them was the 77th Infantry, next was the 27th Infantry opposite 400 Plateau.
+On the Turkish side, by that night the 2nd Battalion, 57th Infantry, were on Baby 700, the 3rd Battalion, reduced to only ninety men, were at The Nek, and the 1st Battalion on Mortar Ridge.
+Just south of them was the 77th Infantry, next were the 27th Infantry opposite 400 Plateau.
 The last regiment, the 72nd Infantry, were on Battleship Hill.
 As for manpower, the Turks were in a similar situation to the ANZACs.
 Of the two regiments most heavily involved, the 57th had been destroyed, and the 27th were exhausted with heavy casualties.
 Large numbers of the 77th had deserted, and the regiment was in no condition to fight.
 The 72nd was largely intact, but they were a poorly trained force of Arab conscripts.
 The III Corps, having to deal with both landings, could not assist as they had no reserves available.
-It was not until 27 April that the 33rd and 64th Infantry Regiments arrived to reinforce the Turkish forces.
+It was not until 27 April that the 33rd and 64th infantry regiments arrived to reinforce the Turkish forces.
 The ANZACs, however, had been unable to achieve their objectives, and therefore dug in.
 Gallipoli, like the Western Front, turned into a war of attrition.
 The German commander, Liman von Saunders, was clear about the reasons for the outcome.
 He wrote that, "on the Turkish side the situation was saved by the immediate and independent action of the 19th Division."
 The division commander, Kemal, became noted as "the most imaginative, most successful officer to fight on either side" during the campaign.
 As a commander he was able to get the most out of his troops, typified by his order to the 57th Infantry Regiment; "Men, I am not ordering you to attack.
 I am ordering you to die.
 In the time that it takes us to die, other forces and commanders can come and take our place."

 In the following days there were several failed attacks and counter-attacks by both sides.
-The Turks were the first to try during the Second attack on Anzac Cove on 27 April, followed by the ANZACs who tried to advance overnight 1/2 May.
-The Turkish Third attack on Anzac Cove on 19 May was the worst defeat of them all, with around ten thousand casualties, including three thousand dead.
+The Turks were the first to try during the Second attack on Anzac Cove on 27 April, followed by the ANZACs who tried to advance overnight on 1-2 May.
+The Turkish Third attack on Anzac Cove, on 19 May, was the worst defeat of them all, with around ten thousand casualties, including three thousand dead.
 The next four months consisted of only local or diversionary attacks, until 6 August when the ANZACs, in connection with the Landing at Suvla Bay, attacked Chunuk Bair with only limited success.
 The Turks never succeeded in driving the Australians and New Zealanders back into the sea.
 Similarly, the ANZACs never broke out of their beachhead.
 Instead, in December 1915, after eight months of fighting, they evacuated the peninsula.